 Enjoy an evening of great art, live music and much more as you explore this unique neighborhood of shops, cafes and galleries.
 This former downtown warehouse village turned cultural district hosts a monthly art walk in Fort Lauderdale on the last Saturday of every month.
 Oh, and in case you were wondering, "FAT" stands for Flagler Arts & Technology.

 When: Last Saturday of each month from 6 to 11 p.m.

 Where: The FAT Village is located at NW 1st Ave between 5th and 6th.

 Insider Tip: Check out ArtsCalendar.com.
-It offers the largest database of South Florida arts and cultural events, as well as additional listings of classes and workshops, auditions, call to artists and more.
+It offers one of the largest databases of South Florida arts and cultural events, as well as additional listings of classes and workshops, auditions, calls to artists and more.

 This eclectic house features unique art-inspired rooms and magnificent gardens.
 By the time early settler Hugh Taylor Birch purchased the Bonnet House site in 1895, the grounds had already witnessed 4,000 years of Florida history.

 When: Tours are available Tues. through Sun. from 9 a.m. to 4 p.m.
 (Closed Monday).

 Where: The Bonnet House is located at 900 North Birch Road.

 More Info: www.bonnethouse.org